Urban ecology: Green Infrastructure Implementation

 Urban areas can be converted to areas that are more conducive to hosting wildlife through the application of green infrastructure.
 Although the opportunities of green infrastructure (GI) to benefit human populations have been recognized, there are also opportunities to conserve wildlife diversity.
-Green infrastructure has the potential to support wildlife robustness by providing a more suitable habitat than conventional, “grey” infrastructure as well as aid in stormwater management and air purification.
+Green infrastructure has the potential to support wildlife robustness by providing a more suitable habitat than conventional, "grey" infrastructure as well as aid in stormwater management and air purification.
 GI can be defined as features that were engineered with natural elements or natural features.
 This natural constitution helps prevent wildlife exposure to man-made toxicants.
 Although research on the benefits of GI on biodiversity has increased exponentially in the last decade, these effects have rarely been quantified.
 In a study performed by Alessandro Filazzola (et al.), 1,883 published manuscripts were examined and meta-analyzed in reference to 33 relevant studies in order to determine the effect of GI on wildlife.
 Although there was variability in the findings, it was determined that the implementation of GI improved biodiversity compared to conventional infrastructure.
 In some cases, GI even preserved comparable measures of biodiversity to natural components.

 Urban green space

+A barrier associated with finding the right amount of urban green space is the variety of space needed by different species to complete their life cycles.
+This is also compounded with the man-made barriers neighboring green spaces that can restrict movement of certain species from other urban green spaces located nearby.